 There are several ways you could use a blanket to help you soundproof your air compressor.
 If you’re dealing with a smaller model, you can use any old blanket to provide the padding you need.

 You can even use a blanket instead of a rubber mat.
 However, you’d need to be sure that the compressor in question doesn’t have a tendency to overheat.
 If your compressor heats up easily, you can still use a blanket — just put a rubber pad over it.

 Furthermore, you don’t have to limit yourself to regular blankets.
 Soundproof blankets can also be very useful for these kinds of situations.
 You can drape one over your compressor or wrap it around if you have a large unit.
 In fact, you can even use them to create a room divider or a partition.
 Simply keep the compressor on the other side of the acoustic barrier.

 There are many ways to make good use of blankets during soundproofing projects, as I’ve already explained.
 However, I’d advise against keeping them in your workshop if you frequently work with anything that emits fumes.

 Hopefully, this article will serve as a guide if you ever find yourself having to quiet your air compressor.
 Even though most small devices already have rubber feet, you can still use a thick rubber mat or foam tiles.
-Still, in my opinion, these black and blue pads are the ultimate winners here.
+Still, in my opinion, simple pads are the ultimate winners here.